mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Introduction

-Way back in 2015, I presented a tutorial at GDC about how to network a physics simulation.
-It was fairly popular and was rated well, and if you [watch the video of the talk](https://www.gdcvault.com/play/1022195/Physics-for-Game-Programmers-Networking), I hope you'll be happy to hear that I've lost around 50 pounds since this video was recorded.
-I watch it today and think, _who the hell is this person?_

-So anyway, in this tutorial, a _much heavier me_ covers three different techniques for networking a physics simulation:

-1. Deterministic Lockstep
-2. Snapshots and Interpolation
-3. State Synchronization

-After the talk, I published an [article series](https://gafferongames.com/post/introduction_to_networked_physics/) that goes into more depth into topics like bandwidth optimization and delta-encoding.
-I even got into a friendly [network compression rivalry](https://gafferongames.com/post/snapshot_compression/) with some programmer friends, who in the end, totally kicked my ass.
-For example, see Fabian Giesen's [entry](https://github.com/rygorous/gaffer_net), which I think beat my best effort by around 25%, and I don't think he even worked that hard.

-But while my talk and articles were well received, afterwards I was slightly unsatisfied.
-Due to time available for my GDC talk (just one hour), and how deep I went into details in the article series, I was only able to focus on one small aspect of the problem: how to synchronize a simulation running on one machine, so it can be _viewed_ on another.

-Crucially, what I felt was missing was a discussion of _latency hiding_.
-How multiple players can interact with a physics simulation, while feeling that their interactions are lag free.
-Of course many other things were also missing such as a discussion of network topology: client/server vs. peer-to-peer, dedicated vs. integrated servers.
-Also missing was discussion of _network models_.
-For example, client/server with client-side prediction, vs. distributed simulation (authority scheme), vs. GGPO style deterministic lockstep.

-Since giving this talk, many people have asked me questions along these lines, and I've always wished I could write another article series or give another talk on the subject...

-# A New Hope

-And then one day after leaving my job at Respawn, Oculus approached me and offered to sponsor my research.
+About a year ago, Oculus approached me and offered to sponsor my research.
 They asked me, effectively: "Hey Glenn, there's a lot of interest in networked physics in VR.
 You did a cool talk at GDC.
 Do you think could come up with a networked physics sample in VR that we could share with devs?
 Maybe you could use the touch controllers?"

 I replied ~~"F*** yes!"~~ **cough** "Sure.
 This could be a lot of fun!".
 But to keep it real, I insisted on two conditions.
 One: the source code I developed would be published under a permissive open source licence (for example, BSD) so it would create the most good.
 Two: when I was finished, I would be able to write an article describing the steps I took to develop the sample.